 Have Your Say

-The Ministerial Group are wanting feedback from stakeholders and have posted five questions on the Department of Internal Affairs’ website.
-The questions will be open until 19 August.
+The Ministerial Group sought feedback from stakeholders and posted five questions on the Department of Internal Affairs’ website.
+The questions were open until 19 August.

-The five questions focus on the challenges and opportunities for the national archival and library institutions as a whole and we encourage everyone to provide their views.
+The five questions focus on the challenges and opportunities for the national archival and library institutions as a whole.

 - That we’re an independent charitable trust.